JiaLiangTang325/DSCI498_JiaLiang_Xuyang_Xirui/README.md

 Key observation:

-- Lower strength preserves content structure.
+- Lower strength preserves content structure
-- Higher strength increases stylization but may distort image structure.
+- Higher strength increases stylization but may distort structure

 ---

+## 5. Structural Guidance

+To improve structural consistency, we introduce a simple structural guidance method:

+- Edge enhancement preprocessing
+- Helps preserve object boundaries

+This serves as a lightweight alternative to more complex methods such as ControlNet.

+---

-## 5. Quantitative Evaluation
+## 6. Quantitative Evaluation

 Two metrics are used to evaluate stylization results.